 In conjunction with an independent bus company, the university provides subsidized transportation for students between university-sponsored housing locations and the campus.
 This service is available to students residing in university-sponsored housing.
-Students in independent housing who hold a bus pass may travel between points along the bus route and campus.
+This service is also available to students who live in independent housing along the bus route between University housing and campus and are on the AUA transportation plan.

-Students can purchase transportation passes for a term's duration.
+Students can purchase bus transportation for a term's duration.
 Once purchased, bus transportation is neither refundable nor prorated.